Meet Beau Newell (pictured at left)

-I was eight years old, watching my mum and dad play in a mixed comp, when I approached the referee at half time and asked him what my parents team needed to know, so they could win this game.
+I was eight years old, watching my mum and dad play in a mixed comp, when I approached the referee at half-time and asked him what my parents' team needed to know, so they could win the game.
 After the laughter from the adults, I became the official scorer, eventually attended a referee course and the rest is history.

-Hornets are not just geographically rich, there is also a regional touch football community like no other in the country.
+The Hornets are not just geographically rich, it is also Touch Football community like no other in the country.
 When at the helm of the referees in Hornets for 12 years, we were able to see an enormous growth in referee numbers, plus the largest group of referees selected for almost all tournaments who reside within the Hornets region.
-For example, the 2019 World Cup saw 75 Australian referees selected, with 17 (23%) coming from Hornets.
-In addition to the refereeing arm, I am pleased to have come from a club and region which has continually pioneered female touch football, with both Wallsend and Hornets being key instigators in the development of Women’s 40 and 45’s divisions at regional, state and national level.
+The 2019 World Cup saw 75 Australian referees selected, with 17 (23%) coming from the Hornets.
+In addition to the refereeing arm, I'm pleased to have come from a club and region that has continually pioneered female Touch Football, with both Wallsend and Hornets being key instigators in the development of Women’s 40s and 45s divisions at regional, state and national level.

-What is your Touch Football Highlight(s) so far?
+What is your Touch Football highlight so far?

-The NRL Touch Premiership is in full swing who do you see going all the way and winning a premiership?
+(At the time of writing), the NRL Touch Premiership is in full swing who do you see going all the way and winning the Premiership?